Latent Jailbreak: A Benchmark for Evaluating Text Safety and Output Robustness of Large Language Models: Ablation Study

-To investigate the comprehension skills of large language models regarding following instructions, we replace the implicit malicious instructions in P1 with standard text.
-We carefully select five standard texts for this purpose.
-Among these texts, three do not include any instruction verbs, while the other two do include such verbs.
-The only difference between the two texts containing instruction verbs is the presence or absence of cue words.
-The standard texts we choose are presented below:
+To investigate the comprehension capability of large language models within following instructions, we will replace the implicit malicious instructions in P1 with harmless text.
+Among these harmless contents, three do not include any instructional verbs, while the last two do include such verbs.
+The only difference between the last two sentences containing instructional verbs is the presence or absence of cue words.
+The harmless sentences we choose are presented in Figure~\ref{fig:harmless-text}.
+For the concrete text, refer to Appendix~\ref{app:harmless-text}.

-\begin{itemize} \item[1.]
-I love you. \item[2.]
-A programming language is a system of notation for writing computer programs. \item[3.]
-Natural language processing allows machines to read and understand human language. \item[4.]
-Write one friendly sentence about wind with at most 20 words. \item[5.]
-Sentence: Write one friendly sentence about wind with at most 20 words. \end{itemize}

-Therefore, we simplify our annotation framework to a single question: Please determine whether the model generation is following the explicit or implicit instruction.
+Therefore, we simplify our annotation framework to a single question: Please determine whether the model's generation is following the explicit or implicit instructions.
 The answer options are: neither, explicit, implicit, or both.
-For further information, please refer to the supplementary material.
-We instruct the model to generate 30 outputs for each prompt using the same implementation setup, and the experimental results are presented in Table~\ref{table:ablation}.
+We instruct the model to generate 30 times for each prompt using the same implementation setup, and the experimental results are presented in Table~\ref{table:ablation}.